Shashi63/Shashi63/README.md

 - 👋 Hi, I’m @Shashi63
 - 👀 I’m interested in exploring new places
 - 🌱 I’m currently learning how to cook different kinds of food
-- 💞️ I’m like to drink mocha coffee early in the morning
+- 💞️ I like to drink mocha coffee early in the morning
 - 📫 reach me on @shashi_63

 <!---